 - 5 cardamom pods

 - 1 tsp ground ginger

 - 1 tsp cinnamon

 - 1 tsp ground black pepper

-- 1 tsp chilli flakes (or one fresh chilli)
+- 1 tsp chilli flakes, or one fresh chilli (optional)

-- Once cooked, serve alongside rice, naan breads and popadums with a sprinkling of fresh coriander
+- Serve alongside rice, naan breads and popadums.